Dhirajgupta440/Power_Demand_Forecasting/README.md

 # Apex Power Demand Forecasting System

 ## Overview
-This project is a full-stack, simplified power demand forecasting system built for Apex Power & Utilities.
+This project is a **Machine Learning & Full Stack**, simplified power demand forecasting system built for Apex Power & Utilities.
 It predicts power load in 10-minute blocks for the next 24 hours in Dhanbad, Jharkhand.

 The system consists of:
 1. **Analysis & Modeling**: A documented Jupyter Notebook containing Exploratory Data Analysis (EDA), Data Cleaning, Feature Engineering, Model Training, and validation using XGBoost.